WalkerSchaar/LinkRunner/README.md

-more seed folders/files, it recursively crawls a Drive environment, resolves shortcuts across drives, flags any resource shared with **"anyone with the link"** (`type="anyone"`), mines the plain-text content of Docs/Sheets/Slides/text files for embedded links (in memory only — nothing is written to disk), and produces a CSV audit report of what it found, including how deep each resource sits in the crawl tree.
+more seed folders/files, it recursively crawls a Drive environment, resolves shortcuts across drives, flags any resource shared with **"anyone with the link"** (`type="anyone"`), mines the plain-text content of Docs/Sheets/Slides/text files for embedded links (in memory only, nothing is written to disk), and produces a CSV audit report of what it found, including how deep each resource sits in the crawl tree.